mrjordantanner/throw-six/README.md

 ![Screen Shot 2021-02-25 at 8 30 20 AM](https://user-images.githubusercontent.com/50030252/109174638-a08fdc80-774a-11eb-93d3-95c04b08deaa.png)

 ---
+## Technologies Used :jigsaw:
+HTML | CSS | JavasScript

-## Future Iterations
+## Hurdles
+This game was built entirely from scratch for the General Assembly Software Engineering Immersive Unit 1 Project.
+One of the main challenges in designing the logic for this game was properly identifying the scoring dice in all situations and to be able to treat the dice as groups, not individual dice.
+The randomized motion of the dice presented a challenge as well.

+## User Stories :raising_hand_woman:
+- As someone who enjoys tabletop games, I want to play a digital version of a  dice game that automatically keeps track of dice point values for me.
+- As a gambler, I want to enjoy the risk vs. reward that comes along with games of chance.

+## Planned Features :arrow_forward:
-If this project is expanded upon further, I plan to add better sound and music, a much more clean and robust UI system, multiplayer mode, and a gambling feature.
+If this project is expanded upon further, I plan to add:
+- Title screen and menu
+- Full sound effects and music
+- Custom color schemes and dice colors
+- All dice in scoring group are highlighted when one member of the group is hovered over
+- A more detailed tooltip appears on mouseover over certain key items to provide more information to the user.

-## Credits
+## Credits :white_check_mark:
 - This application was written entirely by me, Jordan Smith, unless otherwise cited in the code.

 - The game concept and rules come from a mini-game in the video game "Kingdom Come."

-## To Install
+## Installation Instructions
-Simply fork and clone this repository.
+- Simply fork and clone this repository.